 I was recently asked, “do you like being a mother?” to which I replied, “not particularly, I don’t feel anything that different or special being a mom, but I definitely love my son”, and it wasn’t a remark of derision or callousness….
-It was just my natural reaction to the question.
+It was just my natural reaction to the question because for me, motherhood is not my identity.

 What I’ve realized is that all of this has prepared me to be a mom by grounding me in a way so that motherhood somehow feels comfortable and intuitive.
 Parts of it are easy, like not being too attached to his growth charts or worrying about when he’ll accomplish certain milestones and feeling relaxed even when he’s having a meltdown.
 Yet on the other hand not having time to myself, lack of sleep, memory failures and rare social nights out are more difficult.
 Additionally I think motherhood doesn’t feel much different from my regular “me” because I’m the eldest and have always been maternal and have become more nurturing with age.
 Over the years friends have said me to “you’d be such a great mom!” which I always thought was funny, but I knew they were probably right.
 It took me a while to admit this though…..
 LOL!